Iran, U.S. meet as search for nuclear deal intensifies

 But Western diplomats say the sides remain far apart on what a final deal should look like - especially on the issue of how many enrichment centrifuges Iran can operate - and that a successful outcome in the negotiations is far from guaranteed.

-Western countries suspect Iran’s programme is aimed at seeking the capability to build a nuclear bomb.
+Western countries suspect Iran’s program is aimed at seeking the capability to build a nuclear bomb.
 Tehran says it is a peaceful project to generate electricity.

 Thursday's meeting in Geneva between senior Iranian and U.S. officials was the second time they held talks in the Swiss city in the past month.